WEIYanbin1999/GITA/README.md

 )
 ~~~

-Second, specify the tasks, for example, you want to reproduce the "cycle"
+Second, specify the tasks in hyper_1 in finetune_lora_loop.sh,

+for example, if you want to reproduce the "cycle", you should modify the hyper_1 in finetune_lora_loop.sh as:
 ~~~
 declare -a hyper_1=(
     "cycle"
 )
 ~~~

-Third, specify the other hyperparameters, they are arranged in the ordering
+Third, specify the other hyperparameters, they are arranged in the ordering:
 ~~~
 MODELSIZE
 EPOCH  # Epoches from {1,5,10,20,30,50}